 - Argues that intrinsic motivation is essential when workers are asked to self-manage

 - Highlights the factors involved in whether a worker is likely to experience intrinsic motivation

 - Discusses each fact in the context of how organizations can create a high-engagement culture

 This article provides an overview of current thinking about intrinsic motivation.
-It highlights the four components that help individuals determine whether they are intrinsically motivated, including meaningful purpose, choice, competent performance and progress towards purpose.
-It also provides seven recommendations for how to build a more intrinsically rewarding environment to boost engagement.
+It highlights the 4 components that help individuals determine whether they are intrinsically motivated, including meaningful purpose, choice, competent performance, and progress toward purpose.
+It also provides 7 recommendations for how to build a more intrinsically rewarding environment to boost engagement.

 “We’re getting used to transparency in our lives … But transparency can also cause pain without much gain.”

 - Summarizes the potential benefits of transparency within organizations, but cautions where this can go awry